What is the Process for Becoming a Master Plumber? Does This Vary by the State You Reside In?

 - Sprinkler fitters: This plumber is responsible for installing, maintaining, and monitoring fire sprinkler systems in residences and commercial centers.

-- General plumbers: A general plumber is in charge of installing fixtures such as sinks, showers, bathtubs and dealing with clogs.
+General plumbers: A general plumber is in charge of installing fixtures such as sinks, showers, and bathtubs and dealing with clogs.
 These plumbers are mainly assigned to commercial and residential buildings needing such fixtures.

 A master plumber mainly deals with installations, maintenance, and repair systems with a degree of competence that surpasses standard plumbers.
 They are in charge of both interior and exterior plumbing maintenance and repair.